YTread Logo

 online

-social media, did you seek to get this person prosecuted? went to the police and the police couldn't do anything about it because the person was using a server in Canada and that is often very difficult for the police a troll can operate in our country but if they use a server from a different country , the police have no jurisdiction over that country and I can't find the person, I just can't find them and therefore often I can't track the people, that's the reality in the case of that documentary I think that he or she freaked out because I put it on TV. that it was something I could do that other people can't do, but it's trolling, it's hard to track them, what I hope we can do is maybe address human nature a little more and do what I've already done. said i think all these things should be lessons in empathy, just stop and reflect on the impact of these stories, the impact of gossiping and talking about someone, and remember that you often don't know what people are going through inside that , to be honest I would say that almost every adult in the world has some kind of internal turmoil that you don't share and these situations tend to be very, very complex and when someone gets into trouble all we have to do is help them and when you go back to your troubles all those years ago briefly in Blue Peter which was before social media, right?
+Were you looking for this person to be prosecuted?
+Did they threaten his son first?
+I went to the police and the police couldn't do anything about it because the person was using a server in Canada and that is often very difficult for the police that a troll can operate in our country but if they use a server from a different country , the police have no jurisdiction over that country and can't find the person, they just can't find them, so often people can't be traced, that's the reality in the case of that documentary.
+I think he or she got scared because I put it on TV, which was something I could do that other people can't do, but with trolling it's hard to track them down, what I hope we can do is maybe just address human nature. a little more and I do what I already said.

 If you have any copyright issue, please Contact